liberu-genealogy/genealogy-old/README.md

 7. Run `yarn && yarn build`

-8. Launch the site and log into the project with user: `admin@genealogia.co.uk`, password: `password`
+8. Launch the site and log into the project with user: `admin@laravel-enso.com`, password: `password`

 9. For live reload / hot module replacement functionality run `yarn serve`